Marilyn-ighomrore/Sales-Dashboard/README.md

 A. Who is the Top Buying Age Group?

+B. Which products are top-performing

-B. Which products are top seller?
+C. Which products are top seller?

-C. What are the peak sales period?
+D. What are the peak sales period?

+E. Which product category generates the highest revenue?

+F. What is the total revenue, total units sold, and total profit from the sales data?

+G. How does purchase behavior differ between male and female customers?

+H. Which locations (City, Rural, Suburb) have the highest product sales and revenue?

+I. How does the performance of Branch A, B, and C compare in terms of revenue?

+J. What are the monthly and yearly sales trends, and are there any seasonal patterns?

+K. Are certain product categories more popular in specific locations?

+L. Is there a significant correlation between marketing efforts and sales performance?

 #### Insights